-Because an HSA is a bank account, anyone can contribute to it, including you, your employees and your employees’ family or friends.
+Because an HSA is a bank account, anyone can contribute to it, including you, your employees and your employees’ family.
 No matter who puts money in, there’s a limit to what can be contributed each year.

 High-deductible health plan limits